 This live activity is designed to identify areas of concern or controversy in the management of baseball athletes in a team sport setting through didactic presentations and case based scenarios.
 Key issues, along with up-to-date and practice solutions, will be addressed.
 Time has been built into the agenda for questions and answers.

-This conference is designed for any athletic trainer, physical therapist, strength and conditioning expert, orthopaedic surgeon, physician, or coach concerned with the management or prevention of injuries to the baseball athlete.
+This conference is designed for any physician, athletic trainer, occupational therapist, strength and conditioning expert, or coach concerned with the management or prevention of injuries to the baseball athlete.